-Assembly theory is a framework for emergence base on the Assembly Index – a value associated with the level of an object’s complexity, derived from the number and variety of components, and steps to disassemble.
-The higher the Index, the more likely the object was invented, rather than discovered.
-For example, a pile of pebbles has a lower Index than a pile of Lego pieces.
-Each pebble has its own random shape, while the pile resembles every other pile of stuff.
-Each Lego piece was painstakingly designed to function within a larger whole, and the larger whole, designed to resemble a particular shape – not some random pile, but someone’s beloved home.
+Developed at the University of Glasgow, Assembly theory is a framework the Novel Universe Model uses for emergence, based on the Assembly Index – a value associated with the degree of an object’s individual complexity, derived from its number and variety of components, as well as, the number of steps to disassemble the object into its most basic components.
+The higher the Index, the more likely the object was invented, rather than discovered – invented, meaning it was intentionally designed by a “creator” and assembled by a “factory;” discovered, meaning it evolved through the process of natural selection.
+For example, a discovered pile of pebbles has a lower Index than an invented “pile” of Lego pieces.
+Each pebble has its own random shape, its pile resembling every other pile of stuff.
+Alternatively, those Lego pieces were painstakingly designed to function within a larger whole, and the larger whole, designed to resemble a particular shape – not some random pile, but someone’s beloved home.

 Read our philosophy and Creed to better understand our TOE